 - Series A Metrics:

 Tracking such numbers at the correct juncture helps investors make better choices.
 It guides investors in identifying startups ready to scale from pre-seed to seed.
-Likewise, it aids in identifying those prepared to scale from seed to Series A.
+Likewise, it helps identify those prepared to scale from seed to Series A.

 This approach minimizes surprises and builds greater confidence in the investment.